Government to introduce targets to cut sewage dumping in rivers

 Water companies will face legally binding targets to cut sewage discharges into the UK’s rivers, the Government has announced.

-Environment Secretary Therese Coffey said the Government would announce “a clear, credible and costed legally binding target” as part of its plan to reduce storm overflows.
+Environment Secretary Therese Coffey said the Government would introduce legislation to put plans to reduce storm overflows on a “new legal footing”.

 In a written statement to Parliament, Ms Coffey said: “Today, we are announcing plans to enshrine the plan further in law.